juneHQ/changelog/README.md

 ## Getting started

-The easiest way to try this starter is to run it locally on your computer.
+The easiest way to try this is to run it locally on your computer.

-First, you'll need to create your own copy of this starter.
-You can do so by clicking the ["Use this template"](https://github.com/ferrucc-io/changelog/generate) button on GitHub and filling out the [form](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+First, you'll need to create your own copy of this code.
+You can do so by clicking the ["Fork"](https://github.com/juneHQ/changelog/fork) button on GitHub and filling out the form.

 Once you've cloned the repository, install dependencies and start the Next.js server: